GadgetBlaster/JavaScript-DnD-Dungeon-Generator/README.md

 ## Application Design

-This app uses native browser support for importing JavaScript modules, and so will only run in modern browsers.
+The app uses native browser support for importing JavaScript modules, and so will only run in modern browsers.

 HTML is generated via template literals.